 Remedies; Rights of Owners.
-Upon the occurrence and continuation of an Event of Default, the Trustee may pursue any available remedy at law or in equity by suit, action, mandamus or other proceeding to enforce the payment of the principal of, premium, if any, and interest on the related Bonds then outstanding, and to realize upon any Credit Facility or Alternate Credit Facility then in effect, and to enforce and compel the performance of the duties and obligations of the Authority as set forth in the Original Indenture or for the specific performance of any covenant or agreement contained in the Contract, in written direction to the First Indenture Trustee or the Second Indenture Trustee required by the Original Indenture or in the Act.
+Upon the occurrence and continuation of an Event of Default, the Trustee may pursue any available remedy at law or in equity by suit, action, mandamus or other proceeding to enforce the payment of the principal of, premium, if any, and interest on the related Bonds then outstanding, and to realize upon any Credit Facility or Alternate Credit Facility then in effect, and to enforce and compel the performance of the duties and obligations of the Authority as set forth in the Original Indenture or for the specific performance of any covenant or agreement contained in the Contract, required by the Original Indenture or in the Act.